TarGz/julien.terraz.org/_posts/2016-07-01-playing-with-3D-printable-lego-typeface.markdown

 ![Brickolage](/images/project/brickolage/17.jpg)

 Once designed and generated chars have to be printed.
-I wanted to get pieces  this pieces seamms easy to printed at the first tougth but I faced a lot of issues with bridging and overall quality.
+This pieces seamms easy to printed at the first tougth but I faced a lot of issues with bridging and overall quality.
 After a lot of different seettings and software I finaly been abble to print acceptable quality using [Simplify 3D](https://www.simplify3d.com/).

 <div class="uk-grid">
     <div class="uk-width-large-1-2 uk-width-medium-1-1 uk-width-small-1-1">